samee99/samee99.github.io/blog/blogs/Neo.md

 Ultimately, Neo’s most ambitious use case is to build a system that replicates and improves upon itself.
 This may include using an AutoML approach to identify suitable large language models (LLMs) and determine the correct hyperparameters—such as the number of epochs, learning rate, LoRa alpha, and rank—for fine-tuning on specific user requests.
 For instance, a “Neo Lawyer” could instruction-tune itself using a dataset provided by the user or leverage the user’s capital to hire apprentice lawyers to create a more comprehensive dataset before fine-tuning.

-Since all of Neo’s projects are rigorously documented, it can continuously learn and evolve from its own experiences.
+Since all of Neo’s projects are documented, it can continuously learn and evolve from its own experiences.
 For example, Neo stores each project’s architecture choices, hyperparameter settings, and user feedback in a central knowledge repository.
 It then periodically reanalyzes these records to refine its search strategies and improve future iterations—creating a self-reinforcing feedback loop.
 Ultimately, Neo could become an intelligence capable of deploying capital and resources to pursue high-level, abstract goals on behalf of its users.

 *Take me [home](https://sameeurrehman.com/)*